ARISE-Initiative/robosuite/docs/modules/objects.md

 This will sample the `self.cube`'s object location uniformly at random in a box of size `0.03` (`x_range`, `y_range`) with random (`rotation`) z-rotation (`rotation_axis`), and with an offset of `0.01` (`z_offset`) above the table surface location (`reference_pos`).
 The sampler will also make sure that the entire object boundary falls within the sampling box size (`ensure_object_boundary_in_range`) and does not collide with any placed objects (`ensure_valid_placement`).

-Another common sampler is the `SequentialCompositeSampler`, which is useful for composing multiple arbitrary placement samplers together.
+Another common sampler is the [SequentialCompositeSampler](../source/robosuite.utils.html#robosuite.utils.placement_samplers.SequentialCompositeSampler), which is useful for composing multiple arbitrary placement samplers together.
 As an example, consider the following code snippet from the `__init__` method of the `NutAssembly` environment class.

 ```python
 # Establish named references to each nut object